How To Get a Private Investigator License in Nebraska

 After you get your license, consider joining a private investigation industry association.
 Importantly, associations are a great way to stay in touch with legislative changes that affect private investigators.
 In addition, associations often sponsor training and education seminars and courses for their members.
 Also, they are a great way to network with others in the industry to build a referral network.

-Nebraska Association of Licensed Private Investigators – NALPI is an advocate of private eyes and entities in various investigative fields and their related disciplines.
+The Nebraska Association of Licensed Private Investigators – NALPI is an advocate of private eyes and entities in various investigative fields and their related disciplines.
 Associations are a great resource for networking, industry information, and educational opportunities.
+Membership can be beneficial after obtaining your investigator license.

 List of Investigation Agencies in Nebraska

-If you’d like to apply for a job with an existing agency in your area, view a list of existing investigation agencies in Nebraska.
-An agency can sponsor your training and certification efforts, and help you comply with state licensing requirements.
+If you’d like to apply for a job with an agency in your area, view a list of existing investigation agencies in Nebraska.
+An agency can sponsor your training and certification efforts and help you comply with state licensing requirements for an investigator license in Nebraska.

 Additional Information